-Eligible countries: Albania, Bosnia-Herzegovina, Georgia, Kosovo, Macedonia, note that the deadline for submission is Sunday 20 August
+Eligible countries: Albania, Bosnia-Herzegovina, Georgia, Kosovo, Macedonia, Moldova, Montenegro, Serbia, Turkey, Ukraine Application: Applications can be made on www.nhc.nl/matrarolt.
+Please note that the deadline for submission is Sunday 1 April 2018 .
+Training period: 6 - 15 June 2018 Language: English Programme costs: The Netherlands Government will provide full fellowships to the selected participants.

-Moldova, Montenegro, Serbia, Turkey, Ukraine

-Application: Applications can be made on www.nhc.nl/matrarolt.
-Please

-Training period: 4-13 October 2017

-Language: English

-Programme costs: The Netherlands Government will provide full fellowships to the selected participants.
 Each fellowship will cover the cost of international travel (economy), full board and lodging, visa and insurance, tuition fees, lecture materials and study visits.
 The participants will have to cover any other costs.

-Training venue: The Hague, the Netherlands
+Programme costs: Training venue: the selected participants.
+Each fellowship will cover the cost of international travel (economy), full board and lodging, visa and insurance, tuition fees, lecture materials and study visits.
+The